samb271/MRSS2025-go1-challenge/README.md

 Other Linux distributions and Windows may work but are not officially supported.

-If your are not able to install the project on your own machine, the MILA will provide access to some computers.
+If your are not able to install the project on your own machine, MILA will provide access to some computers.

 ## Installation